marluxia95/Lynx/README.md

 #### Building

-In order to build the project, you just type `make` in a console and it should generate a binary file named `main`.
+In order to build the project, create a folder called `Build` then, inside, execute "cmake ..".
+This will generate a makefile.
+Then, execute the makefile by typing "make", this will compile all the .cpp files and it'll generate an executable in the same `Build` directory.

-I will replace make with CMAKE soon.
+I will make an automated script for linux, that will automaticly download all libraries and build the project.

 ### Windows